Bellingham Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

-As of March 31st, 2016 the Bellingham Housing Authority manages 30 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Bellingham Housing Authority manages 26 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 16% having issued approximately 2 vouchers in the past year.
 The average voucher holder has received housing benefits for 10 years and 7 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 29 months on the waiting list1.